 - Trade agreements contain flexibilities that, in certain circumstances, can allow for deviations from the normal procedural rules or permit contracting officers to remove a procurement entirely from the obligations of applicable trade agreements. - Notable trade agreement flexibilities include:

 Urgency Provision

-Minimum bid periods may be reduced to a minimum of 10 days if there is a state of urgency.
+Minimum bid periods may be reduced to a minimum of 10 days if there is a state of urgency that renders the normal bid period impracticable.

 Limited Tendering